Manager or Leader

 Say what?

-This is a subject that has been on my mind for many, many years.
-Some may argue that these are the same.
-They are not.
-However, you cannot have one without the other, but they should not be viewed as the same.
-Some information I am about to share is purely from my perspective and likely not received well by some.
+This subject has been on my mind for many, many years.
+Some may argue that these roles are the same, but they are not.
+You cannot have one without the other, but they should not be viewed as the same.
+Some of the information I am about to share is purely from my perspective and may need to be received better by some.
 This is not my intent; it is all about sparking conversation and making people think.

-What inspired me to write this, you may ask yourself.
-Well, there are many different things over the past few years that have, but most recently, this Twitter post inspired me to put this into words.
+What inspired me to write this?
+Well, many different things over the past few years have, but most recently, this Twitter post inspired me to put this into words.

 Background